alirezakazemipour/alirezakazemipour.github.io/_misc/misc-1.md

 - [You seek out challenge because that's the only way you can improve-FD](https://github.com/alirezakazemipour/alirezakazemipour.github.io/raw/refs/heads/master/_vids/You%20seek%20out%20challenge%20because%20that's%20the%20only%20way%20you%20can%20improve.mp4)

 JP:
-> You're in a damaged structure, you're a damaged structure, you're ina damaged structure.
+> You're in a damaged structure, you're a damaged structure, you're in a damaged structure.

 JP:
 > It has to be that the fragility is built into the courage.
 If it wasn't the case that you could be hurt or ended up
 > in failure, where is the moral courage in the endeavour.

 JP:
-> In many sense, you're made of the unknown.
+> In many ways, you're made of the unknown.
 The more you voluntarily encounter it, the more you get made of it.
 The
 > more you get made of, there more is to you.

 JP: